AhElwakeel/Covid-19/README.md

 What is the Percentage of Population that has recieved at least one Covid Vaccine Using:

-  -CTE
+- CTE

-  -Temp Table
+- Temp Table

-  -Create View
+- Create View